-In Kogan Mobile’s most recent 6 monthly financial report, it was revealed that the company had broken the $1 million sales for the first time.
+In Kogan Mobile’s, one of Australia’s fastest growing prepaid plan providers, most recent 6 monthly financial report, it was revealed that the company had broken the $1 million sales for the first time.
 This result was a great surprise for the online business which had not expected sales to exceed $600,000 in that period.
 It reported gross sales of AU$1.1 million in just 6 months which was not far off their hoped 12-month target of AU$1.4 million.
 Kogan said that this million-dollar sales figure is due to the business relationship it had set up with Vodafone.

 Kogan has become well-known as an online retailer but for some time it had offered a mobile service through an arrangement with Telstra, but that didn’t last long.
 It was re-activated in October 2015 using the Vodafone network and through this relationship it has started to grow its customer base.

 Kogan Mobile has kept as up-to-date with its network as Vodafone and it currently uses a blend of coverage for its calls, messaging and data including which are 4G (LTE), 3G+ and 3G.
 4G is the 4th generation of technology used by mobile networks and enables faster speeds for internet surfing, video and music streaming, downloading and gaming.

 Last year in April, the company issued an announcement to Kogan Mobile subscribers that they were to be given the opportunity to use the 4G network provided by Vodafone Australia.
 All existing and new customers were moved onto this higher-speed delivery network in June of last year and they were charged no extra for using this service.

 The arrangement that Kogan has with the telco is that Vodafone runs the operations leaving Kogan the responsibility for marketing, branding and attracting customers.
 Kogan’s CEO reported that the mobile division is growing because of the way it promotes and delivers plans to the market.